a-faria/a-faria/README.md

 ### Hi I'm Anabela
 🔭 I’ve recently graduated from a Higher Diploma in Engineering (Level 8) at Dublin City University

-🌱 I’m currently enrolled in a MicroMaster in IoT and Comptia Networking +
+🌱 I’m currently enrolled in the course Comptia Networking + with e-college

 ⚡ I’m interested in all things electronics